sduquer/sduquer.github.io/_pages/about.md

 This is the personal website of Sebastián Duque hosted at [sduquer.github.io](https://sduquer.github.io).

 This website, just like life, is under construction permanently.
-It is not written in my mother tongue so it could have some grammar mistakes, however i like the challenges.
+It is not written in my mother tongue so it could have some grammar mistakes, however i like the challenges and in this way i can practice and think in English.

 The idea is documenting my projects and organize my ideas (by writing down them), and in the way of trying to explain them, i can understand better and new ideas come up.